sagibarshai/Auth-System/README.md

 Includes the full authentication flow:

 - Signup: Users can sign up with their email and password.
-- Email Verification: Users must verify their email before logging in.
 - Signin: Users can log in with their credentials.
 - Signout: Users can log out, which destroys the authentication token.